-HHMI awards four-year grants to colleges (baccalaureate and master's institutions) to support science education at the undergraduate, K-12, and community college levels.
+HHMI’s science education program previously held competitions separately for colleges and universities.
+Since 1988, HHMI has awarded four- or five-year grants to colleges to support science education at the undergraduate, K-12, and community college levels.

-Only invited institutions are eligible to apply for these grants.
-Invitations are based on an institution’s classification by the Carnegie Foundation for the Advancement of Teaching as a baccalaureate- or master’s-granting institution and on the institution’s record of postbaccalaureate student achievement in the sciences.
-HHMI also considers each institution's record of preparing students from groups underrepresented in the sciences to pursue scientific careers.
+For the 2012 and earlier competitions, only invited institutions were eligible to apply.
+Invitations were based on an institution’s classification by the Carnegie Foundation for the Advancement of Teaching as a baccalaureate- or master’s-granting institution and on the institution’s record of preparing students, including those from groups underrepresented in the sciences, to pursue scientific careers.